 We have seen quite a few illustrations with the low poly style, it looks like a very difficult technique but Breno Bitencourt put together a very complete Photoshop tutorial showing the process, including a video.
 I will really give it a try and now you have the chance to try to, check it out.
 Here I'll show you step-by-step how to create a stylish low-poly portrait in Illustrator and Photoshop.
 The secret to creating works in this style is working from the best reference photos – and first off Breno reveals how to capture these (using himself as a model).

 A couple of weeks ago I decided to practice my Illustrator skills to create a simple skyline of San Francisco for a print material I am working on.
 I loved the style that Ryan Putnam explored on some of his illustrations of city skylines so I decided to give it a try.
 I have to say, I didn't have that much fun doing illustrations since I was in high school I think.
-So in this short post I will walk you through my basic creative process behind the San Francisco Skyline illustration.

 Following our new series of positive thinking wallpapers today we will show you how to create a simple and soothing image using Photoshop.
 The author we feature today is Confucius and the quote is "Everything has beauty, but not everyone can sees it".
 We will also use a stock photo from Unsplash.
 So in this little case study/tutorial we will show you how to play to some basic masking, photography and typography to create a beautiful wallpaper.
 The process won't take more than 45 minutes but I am sure you will have a lot of fun.